 What is Synthetic Cannabis?

-Not to be confused with legal synthetic THC like Marinol, this marijuana doppelganger is anything but FDA approved.
-Synthetic cannabis hides under many monikers like K2 and Spice, as well as a label which reads “Not for human consumption.”
+Not to be confused with legal synthetic THC like Marinol, this cannabis doppelganger is anything but FDA-approved.
+Synthetic cannabis (also called synthetic cannabinds, SCs, or synncanns) hides under many monikers like K2 and Spice, as well as a label which reads “Not for human consumption.”
 New varieties are introduced with shuffled ingredients as a way of maintaining their legality.
-These products would sit inconspicuously on the shelves of smoke shops and gas stations, and of course the Internet offered an even broader selection of products.
-But the contents of these jars and packets are not at all the marijuana mimicry they claim to be.
+These products would sit inconspicuously on the shelves of smoke shops and gas stations, and of course the internet offered an even broader selection of products.

 A synthetic cannabinoid is not a cannabis product, but a chemical analog that binds to the same system of receptors.
 THC, the primary psychoactive chemical in herbal cannabis, latches to CB1 receptors in the brain to produce a euphoric high, and synthetic cannabinoids also bind here, but with a much higher affinity.

-Synthetic cannabinoids can be 2-100 times more potent than THC and induce severe side effects like vomiting, chest pain, increased heart rate, vision blackouts, headaches, kidney damage, agitation, high blood pressure, and psychosis.
+Synthetic cannabinoids can be 2 to 100 times more potent than THC and induce severe side effects like vomiting, chest pain, increased heart rate, vision blackouts, headaches, kidney damage, agitation, high blood pressure, and psychosis.
 Significant withdrawal symptoms have also been reported.

 John William Huffman, a Harvard graduate and organic chemistry professor at Clemson University, began synthesizing hundreds of novel cannabinoids in the mid-1980s for medical research purposes using funding from the National Institute of Drug Abuse (NIDA).
 They were intended as tools for understanding cannabinoid mechanisms, but in 2008 following the publication of his work, one cannabinoid called JWH-018 appeared thousands of miles away in a German forensic lab.
 They named it “Spice” and disseminated it to curious, experimentally-inclined customers.